Ada-Developers-Academy/core-unit-2/api-5-more-queries/query-params.md

 ##### !end-question
 ##### !options

-* Reviewed query strings
+* Reviewed query strings and query params
-* Planned the HTTP request
+* Planned the HTTP request for filtering by title
 * Refactored our code to check for a query param
 * Used `request.args.get("title")` to get the query param
 * Used `Book.query.filter_by(title=title_query)` to filter by the query param